Search

 It’s time to acknowledge that cyber resilience is an investment in the future of your company.
 By adopting a resilience mindset, you can defend against attacks while also ensuring that your business continues to thrive.
 Because as cyber threats evolve, so too must your strategies to combat them.

 Proactive strategies, rather than reactive measures, are the key to deflecting cyber threats.
 For C-suite leaders, cyber resilience instills confidence that, regardless of the challenge, your organization is prepared to contain – and able to keep operating through – the chaos of the unexpected.
 Want to learn more?
-Join us on Thursday, October 31, 2024, at 1:00 pm ET for “Building Cyber Resilience in the Age of AI-Driven Threats.”
-This webinar will feature a fireside chat between Michael Messinger, Shermco CIO; Alex Rose, Secureworks Director of Government Partnerships & CTU Threat Research; and Jason Baron, Coretelligent CIO.
-Reserve your seat today!
+Watch our webinar, “Building Cyber Resilience in the Age of AI-Driven Threats.”
+The webinar features a fireside chat between Michael Messinger, Shermco CIOKris Lahiri, Egnyte CSO, Alex Rose, Secureworks Director of Government Partnerships & CTU Threat Research; and Jason Baron, Coretelligent CIOWatch now!

 Your Next Read